-General William Irwin, a hero in the War of 1814, was granted several thousand acres of land in nearby Henry County.
-One of the most prosperous men in the area, he served as its first state senator.
+Major General William Irwin, who served with an Alabama militia unit during the Creek War of 1836-37, was granted several thousand acres of land in nearby Henry County.
+He was one of the most prosperous men in the area and served as its first state senator.
 With his influence, he promoted the area's development and established the first steamboat wharf along Eufaula’s high bluffs.
 This set the stage for the towns rise to prominence as a center of trading.
 In his honor, Eufaula became "Irwinton."

 Attracted by the area’s rich soil, and further encouraged by the opening of the Federal Road, white settlers swarmed into the area.
 In the Treaty of Cusseta, 1832, the Creeks ceded their land rights in the area, and Barbour County was incorporated.